sbosshardt/clone-github-repos/README.md

   -j [FILE [FILE ...]], --json-files [FILE [FILE ...]]
                         Use one or more local json files instead of making API requests.
 ```

+## Caveats
+- This was put together quickly and has not been well-tested.
+- This may not run correctly (or at all) on Windows.